 Nigel Clifford, the general manager of safety and response services for Maritime New Zealand, has said that while the Nina survived the storm, “very poor weather continued in the area for many hours and… [was] followed by other storms”.

-Nina in 2012 Nina in 2012 (AFP/Getty)
+Nina in 2012 (AFP/Getty)

 New Zealand authorities have rejected calls by the crew’s families to resume their search.
 “We feel they are not going to be convinced by a satellite photo until they can see seven people holding their passports up, with their date of birth clearly visible,” said Mr Wootton’s father, Ian.
 He told the Herald that he and his wife, Sue, had mixed feelings when they first saw the photos.
 “You get the elation of ‘Yep, this looks like a really good image’.
 But also the downside of ‘How are you going to find it [the boat] again?’”